fishpercolator/name.pn/README.md

 The app already conforms to the Twelve-Factor specification and has a Procfile with all the information Heroku needs to get going.

-You'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed to run these commands:
+You'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed to run these commands.

+The [apt buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt) is used to install libvips, which is a prerequisite of the default ActiveStorage configuration for 7+.

 To deploy it to Heroku, you can do: